State-by-State Requirements

 Common Areas Where States Differ

-Even when interconnection is grounded in similar national standards, practical requirements diverge fast— especially across export controls, POI protection, storage permitting, studies, and operating constraints.
+Even when interconnection frameworks reference similar national standards, real-world requirements can diverge quickly— especially around export controls, point-of-interconnection protection, storage permitting, study requirements, and operating limits.

 Export vs Non-Export Requirements